 “I am very fond of reading, but I can’t spend too much money on books,” Richa said.
 "When you guys started though, it was as if the most perfect thing had happened to me.
 I loved the idea.
 Take.
 Read.
 Return," she said, adding that she just wanted to read books, and not hoard them..

 Now, whenever she gets notified on her Instagram of a book drop, Richa drops whatever she is doing and rushes to get the book.
 “For the first book that I picked, I was in my pajamas, but I remember I ran to New Delhi station metro to get it,” Richa recalled.

 While she spoke, I felt as though I were looking at myself from 10 years ago.
 Richa was my younger version. same love for stories, the same restrictions on money, the same enthusiasm of youth.
 I bet if I was at that age and someone had started Books on the Delhi Metro then, I’d have done exactly what Richa’s been doing.

-And it that moment, I had a lump in my throat.
-I wanted to hug her with all the warmth and say thanks to her for becoming a part of my journey.
-I could only manage “Thank you, Richa.”
+In that moment, I had a lump in my throat.
+I wanted to hug her with all the warmth and tell her of the role she played in my journey.
+I could only manage a faint thank you.